Indigenous Peoples and Human Rights

 December 29, 2011

-Wikileaks revealed US espionage of Indigenous Peoples in 2011
+Wikileaks Exposed US Espionage of Indigenous Peoples

-Best of the Best 2011 #1 Wikileaks revelations
+Best of the Best 2011 #1 Wikileaks Revelations

-Censored News
+By Brenda Norrell, Censored News

 http://www.bsnorrell.blogspot.com

+Wikileaks exposed the US corporate schemes, espionage, promotion of mining and efforts globally to halt passage of the UN Declaration on the Rights of Indigenous Peoples.
 In the Censored News pick for the Best of the Best in 2011, Wikileaks claims first prize.
-Wikileaks exposed the US corporate schemes, espionage, promotion of mining and efforts globally to halt passage of the UN Declaration on the Rights of Indigenous Peoples.

 Wikileaks revealed extensive espionage of Indigenous Peoples, including the Mapuche and Mohawks, and Venezuelan President Hugo Chavez and Bolivian President Evo Morales, who ushered in a new Indigenous global rights campaign.